Credentialing Services

 Credential Renewals

-Credentialing is far from a “set it and forget it” aspect of the healthcare business.
+The healthcare credentialing process is far from a “set it and forget it” aspect of the healthcare industry.
 In fact, you must verify the qualifications, education, and license of the LIPs in your healthcare organization every two years in 49 out of 50 states.
-(The credentialing and privileging renewal requirement in Illinois is every three years.1
+(The credentialing and privileging renewal requirement in Illinois is every three years.1)

 Credentialing Best Practices